How to Build a Small Business Website From Scratch in 2026

 Decide What Your Website Needs to Do

-Most small business owners skip this step.
-They Google “best website builder,” pick something, spend three weekends on it, then realize the platform doesn’t support online booking or the e-commerce fees are brutal.
-Don’t do that.
+Most small business owners skip this step entirely.
+They search “best website builder,” grab something that looks nice, lose three weekends building it, then realize the platform charges brutal e-commerce transaction fees or doesn’t support online booking at all.
+Don’t make my mistake.

-- Brochure site — You exist online so people can verify you’re real, find your phone number, and see what you do.
-A landscaper, a therapist, a CPA.
-No selling online.
-No appointments.
-Just information.
+- Brochure site — You exist online so people can confirm you’re real, grab your phone number, and get a sense of what you do.
+Landscapers, therapists, accountants.
+No selling, no booking.
+Just information sitting there doing its job.

 - E-commerce site — You sell physical or digital products.
-Customers add things to a cart and pay you.
-Shipping, inventory, returns, taxes.
-Real infrastructure required.
+Customers add things to a cart, pay, and expect shipping confirmations.
+Inventory, returns, tax calculations — real infrastructure, not an afterthought.

 - Booking and scheduling site — Customers need to reserve your time.
 Salons, consultants, yoga studios, photographers.
-The website has to connect to a calendar and ideally take a deposit.
+The site has to connect to a live calendar and ideally collect a deposit upfront.

-- Portfolio site — Visual proof of work.
-Architects, interior designers, wedding photographers, videographers.
-The work has to look stunning, full stop.
-Performance matters less than presentation.
+- Portfolio site — Visual proof of your work.
+Architects, interior designers, wedding photographers.
+The work has to look stunning — full stop.
+Performance matters less than presentation here.

-Build a quick decision matrix before you spend a dollar.
-Write down your business type, whether you need to take money through the site, whether customers need to book time, and how important photography/visual impact is.
-Those four answers will cut your platform options in half before you even start comparing prices.
+Sketch out a quick decision matrix before you spend a dollar.
+Write down your business type, whether you need to collect money through the site, whether customers need to book time, and how critical photography is.
+Those four answers will cut your platform options in half before you even open a pricing page.

 Platform Comparison — WordPress vs Squarespace vs Wix vs Shopify

-Probably should have opened with this section, honestly — it’s what everyone wants to know.
-Here’s my honest take after watching people build sites on all four.
+Probably should have opened with this section, honestly — it’s the thing everyone actually came here to find out.
+Here’s my real take after watching people build sites on all four of these platforms.

 WordPress

-WordPress runs about 43% of all websites on the internet.
-That number is staggering when you think about it.
-It’s free software, open source, endlessly customizable, and has the best SEO capability of any platform on this list.
-The catch is that you have to manage your own hosting, keep plugins updated, and there’s a learning curve.
-Not a steep one, but it’s real.
-For most small businesses — especially service businesses that want to rank on Google — WordPress is the right call.
-A basic setup with a theme like Kadence (free tier is genuinely excellent) and the Yoast SEO plugin costs you almost nothing beyond hosting.
+But what is WordPress, exactly?
+In essence, it’s free, open-source software that you install on your own hosting account and configure however you want.
+But it’s much more than that — it’s also the reason roughly 43% of the entire internet exists in its current form.
+That number is genuinely staggering.
+The SEO capability is unmatched on this list.
+The catch is real: you manage your own hosting, keep plugins updated, and deal with a learning curve.
+Not a steep one, but it exists.
+For most service businesses that want to rank in Google search — a plumber, an electrician, a physical therapist — WordPress is the right call.
+A basic setup using the Kadence theme (the free tier is genuinely excellent, not a stripped-down demo) and the Yoast SEO plugin costs almost nothing beyond hosting.

 Shopify

-If you’re selling products, use Shopify.
-I know that sounds like a platform endorsement, but it’s more like saying use a drill for drilling.
-Shopify handles payment processing, abandoned cart recovery, inventory tracking, shipping integrations, and tax calculations in ways WordPress can do but requires significant configuration to match.
+Selling products?
+Use Shopify.
+That’s not a platform endorsement so much as saying use a hammer for nails.
+Shopify handles payment processing, abandoned cart recovery, inventory tracking, shipping integrations, and tax calculations in ways WordPress technically can — but requires significant configuration to match.
 The base plan runs $39/month as of 2025.
-Transaction fees apply if you don’t use Shopify Payments.
-For a pure e-commerce operation, the infrastructure justifies the cost.
+Transaction fees apply if you don’t use Shopify Payments, which is worth knowing upfront.
+For a pure e-commerce operation, the infrastructure justifies every dollar of that monthly cost.

 Squarespace